Saloni-Oswal/saloni-oswal.github.io/README.md

         </dd>
       </dl>
       <span class="experience-summary">
-        <h4>During my 3.5-year tenure with Spring, I actively engaged in stakeholder meetings and collaborated on scope and design discussions.
+        During my 3.5-year tenure with Spring, I actively engaged in stakeholder meetings and collaborated on scope and design discussions.
 I played a pivotal role in decision-making processes, aiding in the selection of optimal design patterns and architectures for various projects.
-Additionally, I assumed leadership responsibilities within development teams and made significant contributions to the development of Minimum Viable Products (MVPs) aimed at prospective clients, as well as worked independently to develop POCs.</h4>
+Additionally, I assumed leadership responsibilities within development teams and made significant contributions to the development of Minimum Viable Products (MVPs) aimed at prospective clients, as well as worked independently to develop POCs.
       </span>
     </dd>
   </dl>